cpmdev/procedure-delay/README.md

   * DatabaseConnector

-## Installation
+## How to use
  * Clone or download repository in desired location.
- * Update procedure_delay.r for your analysis
+ * Update procedure_delay.r for your analysis:
    * Input database connection settings
    * Update procedure and diagnosis filters
    * Adjust SQL code as needed if using different table or view names